 Make sure to drink a lot of water and limit your caffeine intake while on the night shift.
 Although you may be tempted to drink coffee to keep you awake, limiting it to at least two cups will keep you awake all night.

-Drinking lots of water will keep you awake, prevent constipation, and will make you feel fuller.
+Drinking lots of water will keep you awake, prevent constipation, and make you feel fuller.
 It will also not disrupt your sleep once your shift is done.

 Be sure to eat a meal hours before going to work as well.
 It is recommended that you eat your main meal before going to work and a small dinner while on duty.
 It will keep you from gaining weight.

 Take active breaks while on duty.
 Give your body some time to stretch those muscles.
-Take a walk, run up and down the stairs – it will keep you awake and fit too.
+Take a walk, and run up and down the stairs – it will keep you awake and fit too.

 The Bottom Line